Location

 The Dhaulagiri Base Camp Trek reaches high altitudes, with the highest point at Hidden Valley via French Pass.
 Your body must properly acclimatize to lower oxygen levels at these elevations in order to reduce your risk of developing Acute Mountain Sickness (AMS).
 For trekkers' safety, Yeti Hikes has incorporated planned acclimatization stops at Italian Base Camp and Glacier Camp.

-Our knowledgeable guides are trained to recognize the early warning signs of AMS and take prompt action if necessary.
+Our knowledgeable guides are trained to recognise the early warning signs of AMS and take prompt action if necessary.
 It is critical to understand the typical signs of altitude sickness for your own protection:

 Symptoms of Acute Mountain Sickness (AMS):